Last updated on August 19th, 2019 at 11:15 pm

 Corfu`s notable foreign residents from the 60s to today

-During the British Protectorate (1815-1864) there were a number of notable residents on Corfu, not least the future prime minister William Gladstone, and the landscape artist and homourist Edward Lear, who has produced wonderful watercolours of Corfu in those days.
+During the British Protectorate (1815-1864) there were a number of notable residents on Corfu, not least the future prime minister William Gladstone, and the landscape artist and humourist Edward Lear, who has produced wonderful watercolors of Corfu in those days.

 Celebrities of the 1960s

 By the 1960s its charms were becoming well known, and the stage and screen designer Roger Furse and his wife built a home on the hill above Benitses.

 They were shortly joined by the actor and writer Emlyn Williams, and the publisher Hamish Hamilton.